NavaraCloudServices/github-copilot-groundschool/README.md

 ## Forked from

-This repository is forked from the [Microsoft Copilot Hackathon](https://github.com/microsoft/CopilotHackathon)
+This repository is inspired from the [Microsoft Copilot Hackathon](https://github.com/microsoft/CopilotHackathon).
+We aim to build a comprehensive learning resource for developers interested in leveraging AI for coding.

 ## Goal